TrueNASTrueNAS Nightly Development Documentation

 You can activate the password for the root user for some limited uses, but you should return to a security-hardened operation by disabling the root password immediately after you finish with the limited use.

-Logging In as Admin
+Logging In as Truenas_Admin

-TrueNAS SCALE Login Screen
+TrueNAS Login Screen

-Figure 1: TrueNAS SCALE Login Screen
+Figure 1: TrueNAS Login Screen

-To modify user credentials, go to Credentials > Local Users, click anywhere on the user row, then click Edit.
+To modify user credentials, go to Credentials > Users, click anywhere on the user row, then click Edit.
 For more information, see Managing Users.

 Logging In as Root